Cart-Rd/logger/README.md

-# logger
+# Logger
-A simple logger package
+A simple logger package built for Vesper PHP but also used by the stand alone version of `rik-janssen/sequel`.